MSatyam-Mishra/flutter_fb_notes/README.md

 ## Getting Started

-This app is  a simple extension to <a href="https://www.youtube.com/watch?v=fL8Ujzh5DQc">this tutorial from Doctor.
-Code<\a>
-I created this project for learning purpose only.
+This app is  a simple extension to a [tutorial from Doctor Code](https://www.youtube.com/watch?v=fL8Ujzh5DQc) I created this project for learning purpose only.

 A few resources to get you started if this is your first Flutter project: